Hawai‘i ‘Amakihi

 'Amakihi Resistance to Avian Malaria

 There is now evidence that Hawai’i ‘Amakihi are evolving disease resistance and/or tolerance to Avian Malaria.
-This species is currently found in low elevation areas that have mosquitoes and disease.
+This species is currently found in lower elevation areas that have mosquitoes and disease.
 Read more about the Hawai’i ‘Amakihi’s resistance to avian malaria.

 Read More